 Her life was a blend of tradition and modern values.
 In some ways, she followed the traditional ways of a pioneer family, but in others, she broke the mold and helped pave the road for modern women.

-In one account, Daisy broke a tradition by sometimes riding her father’s prized race horses, with his permission.
-She even entered a race in Sacramento, California, in spite of the fact that horse racing was then restricted to men.
+Mary Daisy Allen was born March 31, 1873, the sixth of nine children of Lemuel L. Allen and Sarah Ann Peugh Allen, from Ohio, who settled in Churchill County in 1872.
+The family owned ranches and raised thoroughbred horses.
+Daisy helped her father by doing bookkeeping.
+In one account, Daisy broke a tradition by sometimes riding her father’s prized racehorses, with his permission.
+She even entered a race in Sacramento, California, although horse racing was then restricted to men.
 “Dressed in jockey attire and with her hair tucked up in a cap, the disguise worked well, until a gust of wind blew her cap off revealing her long flowing locks.”

 She married Edward J. Williams in 1906.
 The couple operated businesses and built a hotel in Fairview, a mining boom town.
 Daisy and her sister Bess ran The Home Restaurant in a tent.
-According to one account, the wind and show made it so cold inside the tent that “they often had to put one foot at a time into the ovens to keep from getting frost bite, all the while cooking on top of the stove.”
+According to one account, the wind and snow made it so cold inside the tent that “they often had to put one foot at a time into the ovens to keep from getting frost bite, all the while cooking on top of the stove.”

-Ed Williams, in partnership with A. E. Hammond, formed a transportation company, ferrying passengers in large automobiles, including a Pope Toledo and a 1907 Thomas Flyer, from Hazen to Fallon to Fairview.
+Ed Williams, in partnership with A. E. Hammond, formed a transportation company, ferrying passengers in large automobiles, including a Pope-Toledo and a 1907 Thomas Flyer, from Hazen to Fallon to Fairview.

-Daisy and Ed, with another couple from Reno, had a frightening experience in July, 1910, in one of the automobiles on a pleasure trip across unmaintained roads headed for Calgary, Canada.
+Daisy and Ed, with another couple from Reno, had a frightening experience in July 1910, in one of the automobiles on a pleasure trip across unmaintained roads headed for Calgary, Canada.

 Ed waited beside the railroad tracks until a railroad engineer stopped for him.
 The engineer agreed to procure a new axle for the car and deliver it back to Ed who waited beside the track.
 Then Ed rode the horse back to the car with the axle.
 After the adventure, Daisy developed a life-long dislike for travel, according to the account.

 The Williamses moved from Fairview and lived in Reno on Cheney Street for a time, then traveled to Butte, Montana, where Ed and Daisy divorced.
-She returned to Churchill County to her family.
+She returned to Churchill County, to her family.

 Her election to the State Assembly in 1924 came as a surprise because she ran and won as a Democrat.
 According to an article in the Reno Evening Gazette, earlier representatives from Churchill County had been Republicans.
 In one sense, she was a beacon for other women to seek office.
+There were three other women in the 1925 Assembly: Mary G. Rose (D-Humboldt), Maym Schweble (R-Nye), and Florence B. Swasey (R-Nye).

 On the other hand, she came to politics as a natural result of her family’s involvement.
 Her grandfather, Cranston Allen, D-Churchill County, served in the State Assembly from 1872 to 1874.
 Her father, Lemuel Allen, who was not only a rancher but an attorney, served in many state roles, including County Prosecuting Attorney, three terms as a member of the State Assembly, Speaker of the Assembly, and Lieutenant Governor in 1903-1907.

-In the Assembly, Daisy served on the Judiciary, Counties and City Boundaries and State Institutions Committees.
-She was chair of the State Institutions Committee.
-She was a co-sponsor of an act to Amend Public Highways which was approved on March 21, 1925.
+In the Assembly, Daisy served on the judiciary, counties and city boundaries, and state institutions committees.
+She was chair of the state institutions committee.
+She was a co-sponsor of an Act to Amend Public Highways which was approved on March 21, 1925.
 None of the bills she introduced were made into law, and she declined to run for a second term.
 After leaving the Legislature, she returned to the business of running the Allen Hotel on Carson Street in Fallon.

-In February, 1929, she married a mining engineer, James Abernathy White, who was manager for the Mercury Mines Co. in Ione, Nevada.
+In February 1929, she married a mining engineer, James Abernathy White, who was manager for the Mercury Mines Co. in Ione, Nevada.
 Although White worked in Ione, Daisy lived in Reno and they often drove to Fallon to spend time together.
+Tragically, James was killed in an accident nine months later, on Thanksgiving Day, on a commute from Ione to Fallon to meet Daisy.

 She moved from Reno back to Fallon to her sister’s home.
 On March 31, 1953, her 80th birthday, Daisy was proclaimed the oldest Churchill County native.
 She lived five more years, died on January 19, 1958, and was buried in the family plot in the Churchill County cemetery.
+Her husband James White is buried in Watsonville, California with his family.

 Sources of Information:

-• “Daisy Allen White,” vertical file, Churchill County Museum and Archives, article and photo, miscellaneous notes, biography.
+“Daisy Allen White.”
+Churchill County Museum and Archives, vertical file: article and photo, miscellaneous notes, biography.

-• “Mrs. Daisy White Celebrates 80th Birthday Tuesday,” The Fallon Eagle, Saturday, March 28, 1953.
+“Mrs. Daisy White Celebrates 80th Birthday Tuesday,” The Fallon Eagle (Fallon, Nevada), 28 March 1953, p.6. [photo]

-• “Women in the Nevada Legislature,” http.//www.leg.state.nv.us/Division/Research/Publications/Bkground/BP95-01.pdf
+“Women in the Nevada Legislature.”
+Daisy Allen. https://www.leg.state.nv.us/Division/Research/Content/items/women-in-the-nevada-legislature-1918-2003